loomio/loomio/docs/en/plugins/README.md

 ##### 1. Tell Loomio to enable our plugin (important, don’t skip!)

 We’ll need to tell Loomio when to run this plugin code, otherwise it’ll skip everything and the plugin will be ‘off’ all the time.
-To do this, we can either provide an ENV variable to look at (the plugin will be enabled if the ENV is present)
+To do this, we can either provide an ENV variable to look at (the plugin will be enabled if the ENV is present):

 ```
 # plugin.rb (within the `setup!` method)